What is the Charlton Champion?

 The Charlton Champion is a local website for Charlton, south-east London.

-It was founded in October 2010 as a response to the almost non-existent local media coverage of events in Charlton, and to highlight events in an area that’s frequently overlooked in favour of its larger neighbours.
+It was founded in October 2010 as a response to poor local media coverage of events in Charlton, and to highlight issues in an area that’s frequently overlooked in favour of its larger neighbours.

 We’re here to celebrate what’s great about SE7, as well as discussing what’s not so great.
 We’re not here to boost people’s house prices – we’re here to tell you things you didn’t know and things you can do to help make this a better place.